katalyst/basic-auth/README.md

     $ rake katalyst_basic_auth:info

+Additional paths can be password protected by adding configuration to an initializer. e.g.

+    Katalyst::Basic::Auth.add("/secure-path", username: "user", password: "pass") if Rails.env.production?

+The username and password parameters are optional.
+Use the rake task to find the default settings.

+Paths can also be excluded from basic auth. e.g. to allow access to `/public` without basic authentication:

+    Katalyst::Basic::Auth.exclude("/public")

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.